Sign Language Interpreter Program

 ITP Screening Information

 How do I sign up?
-Applications will be made available on the courses D2L site.
+The application is located below for you to download and fill out.
+They'll also be made available on the D2L course site.
 You must turn in your application to the department office, GB 131, on or before the specified deadline.
 A signup sheet will be in the office for you to select a date and time.

 Please note: Do not try to register for SIGN 240 & 261 until after you've received your letter in August.